kean/DFCache/README.md

 pod 'DFCache', '~> 2.0'
 ```

-# Migration from DFCache 1.0
+# Migration from DFCache 1.0 to DFCache 2.0

 `DFCache 2.0` interface is incompatible with previous versions.
 The main difference is a new family of protocols (`<DFValueTransforming>`, `<DFValueTransformerFactory>`) that is used instead of the encoding, decoding and cost calculating blocks from the previous versions.